 - 3 garlic cloves, crushed

-- 1 green chilli, chopped (add an extra one if you like it spicy)
+- 1 green chilli, chopped finely (and more if you like it spicy)

-- ½ tablespoon chilli powder (add an extra ½ tablespoon if you like it spicy)
+- ½ tbsp chilli powder (add an extra ½ tablespoon if you like it spicy)

 - 1 large potato, cubed

 - 100 g fresh or frozen defrosted peas

 - 250 ml water or homemade beef stock

 - 1 tbsp lemon juice

 - 1 tbsp cornflour Known as cornflour in the UK and corn or maize starch in the USA

 Gluten-Free Samosa Pastry